United Nations Alliance of Civilizations: Inception

-The group argues that mutual suspicion, fear and misunderstanding between Islamic and Christian Western societies has been increasing since the beginning of the new millennium.
-The heightened instability of coexistence between these groups of people with divergent backgrounds has led to exploitation by alleged extremists throughout the world: the severest form of this being outrageous acts of violence.
-"It has been the opinion of many political leaders that efforts should be made to reach a common ground between diverse ethnic and religious groups based on the tolerance, understanding, and respect of the fundamental set of values and beliefs of each group."
-In this way, and by the attempt to quell "extremism", a comprehensive coalition can be established to work toward peaceful coexistence between diverse groups around the world, and thereby support international stability.
+The group argues that mutual suspicion, fear and misunderstanding between Islamic and Christian Western societies has been increasing for the past millennium.
+Due to diverging backgrounds, instability of coexistence between these groups is argued to have led to exploitation by extremists, with the severest form being ultimate acts of violence.
+Belen Alfaro, then Ambassador-at-large for the Alliance of Civilizations, believes that efforts should be made to reach a common ground between diverse ethnic and religious groups, balancing their fundamental set of values and beliefs.
+She believes that, in this way, an attempt can be made to quell extremism and a coalition can be established to work toward peaceful coexistence between diverse groups, thereby supporting international stability.

 The Alliance of Civilizations initiative was proposed by the Spanish Prime Minister, José Luis Rodríguez Zapatero, at the 59th General Assembly of the United Nations in 2005.
 It was co-sponsored by the Turkish Prime Minister, Recep Tayyip Erdoğan.
 The aim of the initiative was to produce actionable, time-bound recommendations by the end of 2006 for UN member states to adopt.

 To fulfill the objective of the initiative, UN Secretary-General Kofi Annan assembled a High-Level Group (HLG) consisting of 20 eminent persons drawn from policy making, academia, civil society, religious leadership, and the media.
 A full range of religions and civilizations were represented.
 Among the members were former Iranian President Mohammad Khatami, who proposed the Dialogue Among Civilizations initiative, Archbishop Desmond Tutu, South African Nobel laureate, Prof. Pan Guang, who obtained the Saint Petersburg-300 Medal for Contribution to China-Russia Relations, and Arthur Schneier, who is the founder and president of the “Appeal of Conscience Foundation” and who gained the "Presidential Citizens Medal”.
 The HLG met five times between November 2005 and November 2006, and produced a report prioritising relations between the Western and Muslim societies.

 The first meeting of the HLG of the AoC occurred in Spain in November 2005.
 The second meeting was in Doha, Qatar, from 25 to 27 February 2006 with the agenda of aiming to find ways to calm the cartoon crisis between West and Islamic world.
 The third meeting took place in Dakar, Senegal, from 28 to 30 May 2006.
 At the final meeting in November 2006 in Istanbul, the members presented their final report to Kofi Annan and to Prime Ministers José Luis Rodríguez Zapatero and Recep Tayyip Erdoğan.
 The report outlined recommendations and practical solutions on how the Western and Islamic societies can solve misconceptions and misunderstandings between them.
 According to the report, "politics, not religion, is at the heart of growing Muslim-Western divide", although a large emphasis is maintained on religion.